ABOUT STIs

 In April 2016 Public Health England (PHE) issued a statement about a highly drug-resistant type of gonorrhoea with the warning that it may become untreatable.

-A powerful strain of the STI, first seen in the north of England, had since been found in the West Midlands and the southeast.
+A powerful strain of the STI, first seen in the north of England, had since been found in the West Midlands and the south-east.

 The strain is highly resistant to the antibiotic azithromycin, which means clinicians are relying on a second drug, ceftriaxone, to treat it.
 But there are no other effective drugs to tackle the strain, raising the prospect of it becoming untreatable if it builds further resistance.